 Maria Pavlis-Korres obtained a university degree in Political Science in Athens (1981).
 From 1983 until 2018 she worked on Adult Education in the Greek Ministry of Education.
-In June 2017 she has been elected Associate Professor in the Pedagogical Sector of the Aristotle University of Thessaloniki to teach “Lifelong Learning and non-Formal Education”.
+In June 2017 she has been elected Associate Professor in the Pedagogical Sector of the Aristotle University of Thessaloniki to teach “Lifelong Learning and non-Formal Education” and since September 2022 she is a Professor.

 She has participated as an expert in the first research on Roma Education conducted by the Commission of European Communities (1984-1985) and she has participated in educational and research projects on Roma Education implemented by the EU, the General Secretariat for Lifelong Learning in Greece, the University of Ioannina and the University of Athens.
 In 2016 she collaborated with the Center of Educational Policy Development (KANEP/GSEE) in a research project on main requirements for the social integration of Neets.